Pentagon Says Will Cut Civilian Workforce By At Least 5% - UrduPoint

 -

+At least 3 dead, 74 injured after food court roof collapses in Peru41 minutes ago

-Zelensky says Europe must 'do much more' to achieve peace55 minutes ago
+Zelensky says Europe must 'do much more' to achieve peace1 hour ago

 -